Open Society Internship for Rights and Governance

-The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a clinical seminar in Budapest at the School of Public Policy of the Central European University, followed by an eight- or twelve-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.
+The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a clinical seminar in Berlin, followed by an eight- or twelve-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.

-If you are a candidate for a master’s degree at one of these universities and you would like to apply to the Open Society Internship for Rights and Governance, please contact your university directly for the 2017 application guidelines and form.
-At the School of Public Policy at Central European University, students enrolled in the MPA program are eligible.
+If you would like to apply to the Open Society Internship for Rights and Governance, please contact your university directly for the application guidelines and form.
+At the School of Public Policy at Central European University, first-year students enrolled on all three programs are eligible.

 Purpose and Priorities